YuhaoChrisJ/yuhao_portofolio/README.md

 # Yuhao Jia Portofolio
 Welcome to my machine learning/ data analysis projects page!

-I Care, Understand and Help the world with mapping, coding and data.
+I CARE, UNDERSTAND and HELP the world with mapping, coding and data.